squillero/byron/README.md

 * Do not clone experimental branches `exp/*` unless you really know what you are doing
 * Follow this [style guide](https://github.com/squillero/style/blob/master/python.md) and keep the code formatted with [Black](https://black.readthedocs.io/en/stable/)
 * Follow this [convention](https://github.com/squillero/style/blob/master/git.md) when drafting commit messages
-* Write as few lines of code and as many lines of comments as possible (i.e., use builtins, exploit generators and list comprehension)
+* Write as few lines of code and as many lines of comments as possible (ie. use builtins, exploit generators and list comprehension)
 * Be [paranoid](https://cad-polito-it.github.io/byron/paranoia) (cit. *"I need someone to show me the things"*)
 * Use [pytest](https://docs.pytest.org/) and [Coverage.py](https://coverage.readthedocs.io/) for unit testing (ie. `coverage run --module pytest --all`)
 * Use [pylint](https://mypy-lang.org/) for basic linting and possibly [mypy](https://mypy-lang.org/) for additional type checking